3 tactful ways to help top executives improve their communications skills

 - Exemplify the craftiness of the media.
 Contrary to what some CEOs believe, the media does not readily accept “no comment” as an answer to a question.
 Media members are excavators of truth, fact checkers and chronologists.
 If your CEO or key spokesperson doesn’t provide satisfactory answers, reporters fall back on their own skills to root up dangerous details.
 Media coaching explores the lengths the media will go to in order to get answers should those in leadership roles fail to respond.
 They may depend on input from former employees, vendors, analysts or even competitors, which could result in much larger-scale headaches.
 Learning to respond in both an efficient and nimble manner will avoid pitfalls and instead, turn your CEO into a media maven.

 Media coaching can be an invaluable tool for high-profile businesses.
 It is something that the Axia Public Relations team has mastered, as many team members began their communications careers as reporters and editors.
 To support an ongoing public relations program, businesses should employ media coaching regularly to make certain CEOs are constantly fine-tuning their media skills.
-To learn more about media coaching and strategies to ensure media success, download Axia’s free guide to maximizing your PR investment today.
+To learn more about media coaching and strategies to ensure media success, download Axia’s guide to maximizing your PR investment today.

 Wendy Bulawa Agudelo has nearly 20 years of experience in technology, business, consumer and nonprofit public relations.
 She serves on the Massachusetts Down Syndrome Congress PR Task Force and is a culinary enthusiast and champion for the special needs community.
 Wendy has worked for Axia Public Relations since September 2014.
 Learn more about Wendy Bulawa Agudelo.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.